MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaElement.md

 ## Understand MediaSource types

 A `MediaElement` can play media by setting its `Source` property to a remote or local media file.
-The `Source` property is of type `MediaSource`, and this class defines three static methods:
+The `Source` property is of type `MediaSource`, and this class defines the following static methods:

 - `FromFile`, returns a `FileMediaSource` instance from a `string` argument.
 - `FromUri`, returns a `UriMediaSource` instance from a `Uri` argument.